psychemedia/storytelling-notes/bids/iw_heritage_monty_pepperpot.md

 2. __Site context__

 The Pepperpot is a well-known local landmark, but what tales are still extant about it?
-What tales are still extant about the things you can still, or could once, see from the top of St. Catherine's Down? *(I have maybe half a dozen things I am aware of byt would like to research more)*
+What tales are still extant about the things you can still, or could once, see from the top of St. Catherine's Down? *(I have maybe half a dozen things I am aware of but would like to research more)*

 Two suggested source categories: